QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 * *`Inheritance <https://en.wikipedia.org/wiki/Inheritance_\(object-oriented_programming\)>`_* Code reuse in OO is achieved through adding a new class to the tree and inheriting some of the behavior of the parent class.
 * *`Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_\(computer_science\)>`_:*  The abstract "is-a" relationships between types in a taxonomy provide a way to have the same function change its behavior given the particular type

-With Julia
+When programming in Julia
-* You will realize you will do no "encapsulation" or "inheritance", and polymorphism will be fundamentally different
+* There will be no encapsulation or inheritance, most custom types you create will be immutable, and polymorphism will be fundamentally different
 * Abstraction is primarily achieved through keeping the data and algorithms that operate on them as orthogonal as possible--in contrast to OOP
 * The supertypes in Julia are simply used for selecting which specialized algorithm to use (i.e. part of generic polymorphism) and have nothing to do with OO inheritance
+* The looseness that accompanies keeping algorithms and data-structures as orthogonal as possible makes it easier to discover commonality in the design

 Iterative Design of Abstractions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^